-The RES Compliance Plan described in this report parallels GMO's 2016 Annual Update IRP Preferred Plan filed March 15, 2016 under Case EO-2016-0233.
+The RES Compliance Plan detailed in this report, parallels the renewables plan in the Integrated Resource Plan 2016 Annual Update filed on March 15, 2016 under Case EO-2016-0233.
+This 2017 RES Compliance Plan includes the current status of wind and solar resource additions which are described above, and it reflects the latest retail sales forecasts.